Sirtuins Are Critical For Cellular Health — What Are They & How Do They Work With NAD?

 But that's not all.
 These vital enzymes are necessary for normal cellular metabolism and homeostasis, too.
 They also "inhibit inflammation, mobilize fats, and regulate the release of insulin," notes Petersen.
 With that said, it's unsurprising that sirtuins are implicated in the development of many chronic conditions—from cardiovascular diseases (like hypertension) and neurodegenerative diseases (like Alzheimer's).
 Let's just say healthy aging simply isn't possible without these essential enzymes.

 How does NAD+ support sirtuins?

 So, about that NAD+.
-It's a critical coenzyme, which means sirtuins need it to function.
+It's a critical coenzyme, which means sirtuins need it to function4.
 They use NAD+ to remove specific chemical structures from cellular proteins, says Petersen.
 This is precisely what allows them to control various cellular mechanisms.

 What's more, "changes in NAD+ levels affect sirtuin activity," shares Denniston.
 Whereas higher levels of NAD+ increase their activity, lower levels have the opposite effect.
-The latter typically happens during aging, disrupting how the nucleus and mitochondria communicate.
+The latter typically happens during aging, disrupting how the nucleus and mitochondria communicate4.
 Essentially, without enough NAD+ in the arena, sirtuins can't function properly.

 How can I support my body's sirtuins?

 As we get older, our levels of NAD+ naturally decline.
 According to Petersen, it's primarily depleted across various energy-demanding tissues, including your brain, heart, and skeletal muscle.
 "When you're young and NAD+ levels are in ready supply, your tissues function optimally," she explains.
 But "when you can't meet the demand for NAD+, tissues start to fall apart."